We’ll just go right ahead and say it: contrary to myth, your contact lenses won’t melt into your eyeballs from intense heat exposure.

 If you know you’ll be sweating, try wearing an absorbent headband to absorb the perspiration.

-Most important, speak with your eye doctor about the best choice of contact lenses and sunglasses for an active lifestyle.
+Most important, speak with your optometrist about the best choice of contact lenses and sunglasses for an active lifestyle.

 Do Give Your Eyes A Rest